zessta/GenQ/JS_correct_incorrect.md

 ## Question 37: **Dynamic Module Loader**
 **Question:**
-Implement a dynamic module loader in JavaScript that can load JavaScript modules dynamically based on user input.
+Description: Implement a dynamic module loader in JavaScript that can load JavaScript modules dynamically based on user input.
 Use the `import` function to achieve this.

 **Links:**